CRPropa/CRPropa3-data/tables/PD_external/README.txt

-Photodisintegration cross sections for isotopes with A<12 (except for Li-6) from various references.
+Photodisintegration cross sections for isotopes with A<12 from various references.
 The selection of cross sections is briefly described in [1] and in more detail in [2].